Far Away (play): Critical reception

-Reception from playwrights
+Response from playwrights

 The play has received high praise from many notable playwrights and has been cited as an inspirational work.

 Simon Stephens described the play in 2004 as being ahead of its time, remarking that "for me the strongest theatrical response to 9/11 was prescient and came before it, which was Caryl Churchill’s Far Away.
 I remember reading [the play] in April 2000 and loving it but feeling it had […] the kind of timbre of absurdism about it, and you read it now and it feels like social realism."
 In 2014 Stephens stated that the play "I think remains the most significant play of this millennium.
 I think it was astonishingly prescient in its depiction of a culture on the cusp of apocalypse.
 And linguistically so granite-tight and the images so beautiful."

+In a 2012 article for The Guardian, April De Angelis listed Far Away as one of the "landmark" Churchill plays.

 Mark Ravenhill has said that seeing the play was "one of my most revelatory moments at the Royal Court" and that "[watching the play] you feel your brain re-wiring itself on your sense of how language works, and who we are in that moment sort of neurologically shifting."

 Nick Payne has said that his own Olivier-nominated play Constellations is "hugely indebted" to Far Away as well as two other plays by Churchill, Blue Heart and A Number.
 Payne has said that these three plays by Churchill are "probably my three favourite plays ever" and that he has "probably read them more than any other plays".

 E.V.
 Crowe has cited the play as an influence on her work, stating that "I first read Far Away as part of the Royal Court's Young Writers Programme in a sea of ‘normal’ plays.
 It got under my skin but I didn’t know why.
 It felt shockingly intense at a time when I felt deadened with irony and imagined myself unshockable.
 That's what I hope to be most influenced by in Caryl Churchill's work, the intensity of purpose and intensity of connection to the outside world.
 To have the courage to be that purposeful and to find a mode of expression to deliver the message without flinching."

 The playwright Alistair McDowall has stated that "It seems, through conversation with my peers, that the two plays with the biggest impact on my generation are Sarah Kane's Blasted and Far Away by Caryl Churchill.
 Far Away is endlessly talked about.
 It feels so bespoke and beautifully crafted but the scale is enormous – it's so wrought, so sprawling."